DougTheDruid/SoT-ESP-Framework/README.md

 ### cAn i GeT bAnNeD?!
 TL;DR: Yes.
 You _can_ get banned, such is the risk of cheating.

-Longer version: As is, this code purely utilizes a read-only state for the computers memory.
+Longer version: As is, this code purely utilizes a read-only state for the computer memory.
 With hundreds of hours utilizing these same read-only permissions, I have never been banned, nor concerned for being banned.
-Does that guarentee you won't be?
-No. Does that guarentee you won't change something (like trying to write memory) that will cause you to get banned?
-No. If you arent sure what something does, or why something is done a certain way, do some research on the potential impact of changing it before actually changing it.
+Does that guarantee you won't be?
+No. Does that guarantee you won't change something (like trying to write memory) that will cause you to get banned?
+No. If you aren't sure what something does, or why something is done a certain way, do some research on the potential impact of changing it before actually changing it.

 ### Can you help me implement X feature?
-No. I learned utilizing already posted questions/comments easily found online, you can as well.
-This framework is meant for people who want to put in the work and learn something, not recieve a hand-out.
+No. I learned by utilizing already posted questions/comments easily found online, you can as well.
+This framework is meant for people who want to put in the work and learn something, not receiving a hand-out.
 You also may be able to see the FAQ.md for some useful information.
 For community support, please contact me on Discord: DougTheDruid#2784

 ### How it works